Miguel Borja: Grêmio

 On 5 August 2021, Borja signed with Grêmio until December 2022 on loaned from Palmeiras, and was given the number 9 shirt.

 River Plate

 On 12 July 2022, Borja signed a contract with Argentine giants River Plate, running until December 2025.
+During his time in River, Borja applied for Argentine citizenship, which he formally received in October 2025.

+Club América

+On 20 August 2026, following a short stint with Al Wasl in the UAE Pro League, Club América reached an agreement to sign Borja.

 International career

 Borja was included in Colombia's 23 man squad for the 2018 FIFA World Cup in Russia, making one substitute appearance in the group stage match against Senegal.